stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

-2. If a node that is guaranteed safety by #1 confirms a statement `a`, and that node is a member of one or more quorums consisting entirely of well-behaved nodes, then eventually every member of every such a quorum will also confirm `a`.
+2. If a node that is guaranteed safety by #1 confirms a statement `a`, and that node is a member of one or more quorums consisting entirely of well-behaved nodes, then eventually every member of every such quorum will also confirm `a`.

-Intuitively, these conditions are key to ensuring agreement among nodes as well as a weak form of liveness (absence of stuck states) that is compatible with the FLP impossibility result [@?FLP].
+Intuitively, these conditions are key to ensuring agreement among nodes as well as a weak form of liveness (the non-blocking property [@?building-blocks]) that is compatible with the FLP impossibility result [@?FLP].

 As a node `v` collects signed copies of a federated voting message `m` from peers, two thresholds trigger state transitions in `v` depending